septillion-git/QC2Control/README.md

 ## What does it do?
 QC3Control makes it possible to set the voltage (even on the fly) of a Quick Charge 3.0 source like a mains charger or power bank by simulating the behaviour of a QC3 portable device.

-Currently, only QC3.0 class A (up to 12V) is supported.
-QC3.0 class B (up to 20V) should be a minor change, but due to the lack of hardware to test, the libary only targets class A for now.
-Consequently, possible voltages are 5V (USB default), 9V or 12V, plus any value between 3.6V and 12V obtained by 200mV steps from one of the 3 previous voltages.

 Of course, to take advantage of this library, the source needs to support the [Quick Charge 3.0](https://www.qualcomm.com/products/features/quick-charge) technology form [Qualcomm](https://www.qualcomm.com/).
-However, the library can also be used with a QC2.0 compatible charger if using only set5V(), set9V() and set12V().
+However, the library can also be used with a QC2.0 compatible charger if using only set5V(), set9V(), set12V(), or setVoltage(5), setVoltage(9) or setVoltage(12).

 ## Differences between QC2Control and QC3Control
 QC3 chargers and battery packs should be backwards compatible with QC2, but I first had to adjust the resistor values compared to the ones in QC2Control.
 More information on [my blog](http://blog.deconinck.info/post/2017/08/09/Turning-a-Quick-Charge-3.0-charger-into-a-variable-voltage-power-supply).

-Apart from that, the main protocol difference between QC2.0 and QC3.0 (class A) is the introduction of continuous voltages, plus the possibility to lower the voltage to 3.6V.
+Apart from that, the main protocol difference between QC2.0 and QC3.0 is the introduction of continuous voltages, plus the possibility to lower the voltage to 3.6V.

 To reach QC3.0 continuous mode, D- must be set high, which can be achieved two ways:
 - either by slightly modifying the QC2Control circuit and "disconnecting" the bottom resistor of the D- divider when needed.
 In that case, the divider acts as a pull up for USB D-.
 I call this circuit "legacy".